tamusgsa/tamusgsa.github.io/_posts/2025-09-03-workflow-workshop-schafer.md

 Have your recommenders or faculties review your statements (Dr. Schafer is happy to review your material).

-Dr. Vidakovic (brani@stat.tamu.edu) will be a good person to talk to, because he was a program director for the Math and Physical Sciences at the NSF.
+Dr. Vidakovic (brani@stat.tamu.edu) will be a good person to talk to, because he was a program director for Math and Physical Sciences at the NSF.

 Whenever they release the solicitation make sure to read it because they will have all the standards for the applications.